 Amounts in the reporting currency;

-Amounts for any currency that represents more than 25% of the gross best estimate of the claims provisions in the original currency from that non–life line of business; or
+Amounts for any currency that represents more than 25% of the gross best estimate of the claims provisions from that non–life line of business; or

-Amounts for any currency that represents less than 25% of the gross best estimate of the claims provisions in the original currency from that non–life line of business but more than 5% of total gross best estimate of the claims provisions in the original currency.
+Amounts for any currency that represents less than 25% of the gross best estimate of the claims provisions from that non–life line of business but more than 5% of total gross best estimate of the claims provisions.

 If the total gross best estimate for one non–life line of business represents less than 3% of the total gross best estimate of the claims provision no currency split is required, only the total for the line of business shall be reported.